1 Purpose of Funding

 - What should my specification of costs look like?

 - The individual budget items are to be set up directly in the online application form as a calculation.
 A separate financial plan is not required.
 Fundamentally, the cost estimate must realistically depict the total financing of the project – that is, all necessary income and spending items, including personnel expenses and costs of materials.
 The main positions to be calculated are specified by the Musicboard.
 The requested funding is automatically calculated in the application form from the difference between planned spending and planned income, the so-called funding deficit.
 If your company invoices sales tax and pays it to the tax office, only net amounts without VAT must be stated in the specification of costs.
 Please also note to allow for costs of, for example, GEMA and Künstlersozialkasse (»Social Insurance Fund for Artists«).
 Non-cash compensation, for example in the case of pro-bono activity or available equipment, need not be calculated into the cost estimate and may be listed at the end of the document.
 Detailed information on creating a detailed financial plan is available in the Musicboard Funding Guide (in German).
+In addition, we provide a template for a preliminary calculation.

 - What are personal and outside contributions?
 Is outside financing permitted?